TYPO3-Extensions/cobj_xslt/Documentation/Index.rst

 :Rendered:
 	|today|

-.. raw:: latex

-	\vfill

-The content of this document is related to TYPO3

-\- a GNU/GPL CMS/Framework available from `www.typo3.org <http://www.typo3.org/>`_
+The content of this document is related to TYPO3, a GNU/GPL CMS/Framework available from `www.typo3.org <http://www.typo3.org/>`_.

-.. raw:: latex

-	\end{sphinxproperties}

 .. toctree::
 	:maxdepth: 5